-Premium performance in a low-price package.
+Premium performance at a low price.
 A minor 2012 refresh improved the Amazon Kindle's page rendering times beyond their already impressive speeds, and brought sharper and even easier-to-read text to the E Ink display.
 Beefed-up parental controls are also new.
 The icing on the cake is a $10 price cut.
-Otherwise, everything critics loved about the Amazon Kindle's performance remains intact, which makes reviews of last year's version still helpful in evaluating the e-reader.
+Otherwise, everything critics love about the Kindle's performance remains intact, which makes reviews of last year's version still helpful in evaluating the e-reader.

-The Kindle's major flaw is file support: It can't open books saved in the widely used ePub format, and books downloaded through Amazon's bookstore are saved in a proprietary format that can't be read by other e-book readers.
-The device's four-week battery life is impressive in its own right, although the Kindle can't hold a charge for as long as the more expensive Kindles or the Barnes & Noble Nook Simple Touch (*Est. $100) .
+The Kindle's major flaw is file support: It can't open books saved in the widely used ePub format, and books downloaded through Amazon's bookstore are saved in a proprietary format that can't be read by other ebook readers.
+Its 4-week battery life is impressive in its own right, but the Kindle can't hold a charge for as long as more expensive versions or the Barnes & Noble Nook Simple Touch (Est. $80) .

-One drawback is the Kindle's lack of expandable storage; most competing e-book readers include a micro-SD card slot.
-However, the Kindle's 2 GB hard drive can hold more than 1,100 e-books, and Amazon offers free cloud-based storage for any title bought through the Amazon.com bookstore.
-WhisperSync technology remembers your page if you want to pick up a book where you left off on another device.
+One drawback is the Kindle's lack of expandable storage; most competing ebook readers include a micro-SD card slot.
+However, its 2 GB hard drive can hold more than 1,100 ebooks and Amazon offers free cloud-based storage for any title bought through Amazon.com.
+Whispersync technology remembers your page if you want to pick up a book where you left off on another device.

-Great for reading, but not for everything else.
-Ease of use is one area where reviewers aren't big fans of the Amazon Kindle.
-Flipping through a book is comfortable enough -- although experts say the page turn buttons could be bigger -- but typing information is a pain with the Kindle's minimal buttons.
-That makes browsing the web or searching for online books more of a headache than on touchscreen e-readers or the Amazon Kindle Keyboard 3G (*Est. $140 and up) , which includes a full QWERTY keyboard and free 3G cellular data.
-You'll need to connect to a Wi-Fi network to go online with the basic Kindle.
-While reviewers say Barnes & Noble devices are slightly more comfortable in hand, the Kindle is nonetheless remarkably light and a pleasure to hold.
+Great for reading, but not everything else.
+This is where reviewers aren't big fans of the Amazon Kindle.
+Flipping through a book is comfortable enough, but experts say the page turn buttons could be bigger and typing information is a pain with the Kindle's minimal buttons.
+That makes browsing the web or searching for online books more of a headache than on touch-screen e-readers or the Amazon Kindle Keyboard 3G (Est. $140 and up) , which includes a full QWERTY keyboard and free 3G cellular data.
+You'll also need to connect to a Wi-Fi network to go online with the basic Kindle.
+While experts say Barnes & Noble devices are slightly more comfortable in hand, the Kindle is nonetheless remarkably light and a pleasure to hold.

-Review Credibility: Excellent ConsumerReports.org includes various versions of the latest Amazon Kindle in its current e-reader report.
+ConsumerReports.org includes various versions of the latest Amazon Kindle in its current e-readers report.
 Testing is done and ratings are provided, but discussion is on the short side.

 Review: E-book Reader Ratings, Editors of ConsumerReports.org, Not dated

-Review Credibility: Good Morris is one of the few to conduct an in-depth review of the refreshed 2012 Amazon Kindle.
-He finds it a pleasure to read with and an absolute steal, and gives the e-reader 4.5 stars out of 5.
-The lack of audio support and Amazon's format support issues trouble him enough to withhold a perfect rating.
+Morris is one of the first to conduct an in-depth review of the refreshed 2012 Amazon Kindle.
+He finds it a pleasure to read with and an absolute steal, and gives it 4.5 stars out of 5.
+However, the lack of audio support and Amazon's format support issues cause him to withhold a perfect rating.